19hours/sg-statutes/Acts/Prisons Act.md

 29\.
 Every prison officer shall —

-(a) strictly conform to all laws and regulations relating to prisons and prisoners; and
+(a) strictly conform to all laws and regulations relating to prisons, lock-ups, prisoners and lock-up prisoners; and

+[15/2010 wef 02/01/2011]

-(b) obey all lawful orders of his superior officers, whether given verbally or in writing, or issued in the form of prison regulations or standing orders.
+(b) obey all lawful orders of his superior officers, whether given verbally or in writing, or issued in the form of prison or lock-up regulations or standing orders.

+[15/2010 wef 02/01/2011]

 [19